mshangle1/watchmen/README.md

 ## Watchmen Security

- - Watchmen does not contain hardcoded secrets or PII data on the codebase, nether scenarios or on input data
+ - Watchmen code does not contain any PII, secrets, keys etc
- - All the inputs you do not want to expose, have to be provided in the config.properties file as a reference to system variables, or env variables, or command line arguments:
+ - All the inputs you do not want to expose, have to be provided in the config.properties file as a reference to the system variables, or env variables, or command line arguments:

         consumer_key=${consumer_key}
         consumer_secret=${consumer_secret}

  - While generating logs Watchmen masks all sensitive information
  - To manage masking rules all what you need to do is define regex patterns for masking on logback.xml file